nearform/temporal_tables/README.md

 ![](https://github.com/nearform/temporal_tables/workflows/ci/badge.svg)

-This is an attempt to rewrite the postgresql [temporal_tables](https://github.com/arkhipov/temporal_tables) extension in PL/pgSQL, without the need for external c extension.

-The goal is to be able to use it on AWS RDS and other hosted solutions, where using custom extensions or c functions is not an option.
+This rewrite aims to provide a temporal tables solution in PL/pgSQL, targeting AWS RDS, Google Cloud SQL, and Azure Database for PostgreSQL where custom C extensions aren't permitted.

-The version provided in `versioning_function.sql` is a drop-in replacement.
+The script in `versioning_function.sql` serves as a direct substitute.

-The version in `versioning_function_nochecks.sql` is similar to the previous one, but all validation checks have been removed.
-This version is 2x faster than the normal one, but more dangerous and prone to errors.

-With time, added some new functionality diverging from the original implementations.
-New functionalities are however still retro-compatible:
+For a speedier but riskier option, `versioning_function_nochecks.sql` is 2x faster due to the absence of validation checks.

+Over time, new features have been introduced while maintaining backward compatibility:

 - [Ignore updates with no actual changes](#ignore-unchanged-values)